ayton-village/website/council/content/privacy-policy.md

     weight: 1
 ---

-This website does not collect any data.
+The website for Ayton Community Council does not collect any data.